AbsurdianVibe/AHK2_Colorful_GUI/readme.md

 - Code cleanup (refactoring).
 - Better configuration strategy for client scripts.

-## 📚 Full Manual
+## 📚 Full Manual & Code Docs

-A complete manual with all technical details and instructions will be added here in the future.
+- **Full Manual:** A complete manual with all technical details and instructions will be added here in the future.
+- **In-Code Documentation:** Almost all important methods have full documentation inside the code.
+It uses the **JSDoc** format.
+The comments are in Polish, but you can use a translation tool (let he who has never used a "Comment Translate" extension cast the first stone! 😂).
+- **Demo Code:** The best way to learn how the engine works is to check the provided demo code.
+It gives you a lot of knowledge very quickly.

 ## Features